quang-ute/Networking-Essentials/Hftpd/Readme.md

 <img width="1091" src="https://user-images.githubusercontent.com/57078914/163670304-7d1b9826-5d16-4f19-b6a6-a8f28c47e617.png">

-You can also simultaneously inspect tcp packets or tcp stream for this session.
+You can also simultaneously inspect tcp packets or tcp stream of this session.